-An area of endangered ecological community (EEC) was mapped as part of the EA within the Study Area (Preferred Project Layout and Extraction Plan Layouts), being the Southern Sydney Sheltered Forest on Transitional Sandstone Soils in the Sydney Basin Bioregion.
-The location of the EEC (EEC06) is shown on Drawing No. MSEC846-07.
-The shortest distance to the Extraction Plan Layout is 280 m, to the commencing end of Longwall 301.
+An area of endangered ecological community (EEC) was mapped as part of the EA to the north of the Study Area (Preferred Project Layout and Extraction Plan Layouts), being the Southern Sydney Sheltered Forest on Transitional Sandstone Soils in the Sydney Basin Bioregion.
+The location of the EEC (EEC06) is shown on Drawing No. MSEC984-07.
+The shortest distance to the Extraction Plan Layout is 370 m, to the commencing end of Longwall 301.
 The reduction in the length of Longwall 301 to 303 for the Extraction Plan Layout results in a significant reduction in the predicted subsidence parameters for EEC06.
 Predicted total subsidence for the Extraction Plan Layout is less than 20 mm, and predicted total tilt and curvature are less than typical magnitudes of survey accuracy of 0.5 mm/m and 0.01 km-1 respectively.